Blog

 Adding an extra GELI password.

-I would generally not advice using several GELI passwords, but on critical systems, a GELI password change could be performed without deleting the original key, until the new key is tested to work.
+I would generally not advice adding an extra password nor using several GELI passwords.
+I can imagine, that an external system administrator might be assigned one, or, on critical systems, where a GELI password change could be performed without deleting the original key, until the new key is tested to work.
 This is also true, if the new password also requires a keyfile.

 In this example, the machine has 1 disk partition, that is registered as ada0p3.
+The name was found with the GELI utility.
 The extra password is written to the file extrapassword.txt.
-The extra password is then used to generate a new user key in slot 1 for the disk.
+The file is used to generate a new user key in slot 1 for the disk.
 The password and user key in slot 0 remains unchanged.

 # geli status